Information You Need To Know About

 As always, the Health and Safety of our residents, staff and the community remain our top priority.
 During this time, DETCOG Regional Housing Authority is committed to providing you with the best customer service that we can while still taking precautionary measures to limit in-person interactions as recommended by the Centers for Disease Control (CDC), and that of state and local officials.

 At this time, our offices remain closed to the public due to the COVID-19 Pandemic.
 We continue to answer your calls and e-mails, as well as responding to emergency fail items.
-We are working on a process to allow move-in inspections by an alternative process.
+Inspections may be conducted in person or by an alternative process.

 Here is some information that may be helpful:

 YOUR RENT PORTION TO LANDLORD: